Avatar | The Persuasion of an Alien Way of Life

 Successfully cultivating awareness

 Avatar received nine nominations at the 82nd Academy Awards, winning for Best Cinematography; Best Art Direction; and Best Visual Effects.
 As a testament to its success, Avatar is the second highest-grossing movie of all time after Gone with the Wind (1939).

 Avatar surpassed other movies in visual effects because Cameron went beyond the available technology.
 However, this technical aspect served to design a fantastic world and offered the means to raise awareness on certain issues.
 First, the movie criticizes colonialist attitudes, although it does so wrapped in a heavily fictionalized discourse.
 Second, the affliction of witnessing the destruction of an extraordinary nature echoes the precariousness of the earth.
 In a documentary on the making of the movie, Cameron himself points out the irony of using the most advanced technical production to talk about a truly natural existence.
 Indeed, Avatar‘s major themes address man’s relationship with technology and the terrible consequences of separation from nature.

-Thirteen years later, a sequel to this hit story awaits theater-goers.
-A teaser of the second movie, Avatar: The Way of Water, offers a quick glimpse of the new scenarios.
-Indeed, as the title indicates, many of the new scenes take place in the ocean.
+Thirteen years later, a sequel to this hit story stunned theater-goers.
+In Avatar: The Way of Water many of the new scenes take place in the ocean.
 The company stated that much of the performance capture was done underwater in a tank specifically built for the sequel.
-Finally, Jake Sully’s voiceover in the teaser trailer mentions the importance of family, hypothesizing a saga about the next generation.
+Finally, Jake Sully’s voiceover in the trailer mentions the importance of family, focusing on the next generation.